 True this is a tip we usually provide at the beginning of heating season.
 After all, it’s beneficial to have your heater completely tuned-up before you need it the most.
 But what if you forgot or skipped maintenance this year?
 Well, it’s not too late!

 It’s actually more important that you have heating maintenance done once a year than it is the time of the year you have it done.
-Professional maintenance allows our technicians to fully clean, inspect, and adjust components within your heater to help it perform at its best.
+Professional maintenance allows our technicians to fully clean, inspect, and adjust components within your heater or furnace to help it perform at its best.
 It’s also during your maintenance session that our techs will make any necessary recommendations for repairs.

 Handling these repair needs right away will ensure that your system will be in great shape next year, as well.
 Otherwise, you’ll just have a malfunctioning heater sitting in wait, to potentially be surprised by a heating system that doesn’t work altogether when you go to use it next fall.